What is Swipe? (SXP)

 Anyone wishing to utilize Swipe’s features can do so through the Swipe wallet.

-The digital wallet application allows users to deposit fiat currencies and purchase any of the 30+ cryptocurrencies offered by Swipe directly.
+The digital wallet application allows users to deposit cash and purchase any of the 30+ cryptocurrencies offered by Swipe directly.
 Further, the wallet can be used to custody crypto assets as well as to convert one cryptocurrency to another.

 Users can manage their card through the wallet application and stake the required amount of SXP to upgrade their card at any time.